jinyun1tang/EcoSIM/README.md

 The executable will be found in ./build/bin/ecosim.f90.x

-This has been tested with gcc on multiple systems, have not tried intel yet.
+This has been tested with gcc on multiple systems, but not intel compilers

 ## additional options